A CONCERNED CITIZEN’S GUIDE TO GETTING INVOLVED IN PRESERVATION

 —Attend or watch on television Planning Commission meetings.

 —Attend an Architectural Advisory Committee meeting (unfortunately not televised).

-—Attend or watch on television a Historic Site Preservation Board (HSPB) meeting.
+—Attend or view/listen/participate live a Historic Site Preservation Board (HSPB) meeting.

 —Write a pro-preservation “letter to the editor” to the local newspaper.

 —Make a public comment on a preservation issue of importance to you during a Palm Springs city council meeting, a Planning Commission meeting, an Architectural Advisory Committee meeting or a Historic Site Preservation Board meeting.

 —Volunteer your time to help with a PSPF event (click here to volunteer).